vijayetar/dsa/dsa/challenges/fifo_animal_shelter/README.md

 I was able to create enqueue, dequeue, peek and isEmpty for the shelter class, through the same methods for each of the Queue class.

+I created a second Animal Shelter class that used a single shelter_in queue to review all animals in the shelter.
+However, to dequeue, I need another queue shelter_out to place the rest of the animals in there if there is a match.

+Then the shelter_out is renamed as shelter_in and the empty shelter_in renamed to shelter_out

 ## Specifications Used
 * .editorconfig
 * .gitattributes